McCache/McCache-for-Python/CONTRIBUTING.md

 We like [PEP8](https://peps.python.org/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds) as a starting guideline but will **not** adhere to it if it makes the code harder to read.
 Explicitly called out in PEP8 is "**do not break backwards compatibility just to comply with this PEP!**".
 The area where we will deviate the most are:
 * Max Line Length:
   * We are defaulting it to 160 but we trust that you exercise good judgement to keep it as short as possible around at 100.
+  * For string messages, you don't need to game this limit by concatenating a bunch of individual lines to keep the string length at a reasonable length.
 * Whitespaces:
   * We love it for we believe it makes the code more readable and we do not live in the 90s with small monitors.
 Characters that are butted together is harder to read.
 * Commas: